 - Serve meatballs with homemade fries, a traditional Greek tomato salad, cut up pitas or with my delish tomato & olives appetizer as shown here.

 - I love to eat keftedes the next day.
 The use of olive oil allows them to hold well the next day and taste good in room temperature.
 I usually grab one (or two) with some crackers as a snack.

 If you’ve tried this recipe or any other on The Greek Foodie, then don’t forget to rate it and leave me a comment below!
 I would love to hear about your experience making it.

 - Deep frying pan

 - 1 lb ground pork

-- 4-5 slices of bread without the crust
+- 4-5 slices bread Stale bread with crust cut off.

 - 2 cups whole milk